 Perfect for introducing children as young as 4 to Martial Arts.
 They will learn the basic kicks, blocks and stances of Taekwondo, all the while building confidence, learning discipline and understanding respect.
 We work with the children to develop motor skills, improve balance, coordination and agility.
 We also practice with nerf swords and nerf nunchucks.
 We play games and have fun.
-Kids will be awarded 5 belts during this program, starting with white, yellow white, green white and so on.
-By the end of the course, they will transition to the older kids class having earned a yellow belt, knowing their first form and having built the foundations that will allow them to successfully continue their journey into Martial Arts.
+At the end of the course, they will transition to the older kids class having earned a yellow belt, knowing their first form and having built the foundations that will allow them to successfully continue their journey in Martial Arts.

 We also offer classes designed for teens and adults.
 We focus on endurance, physical fitness, stretching, as well as self-defense, weapons, and other components of martial arts training.
 Classes range from the beginner to the black belt, all of which require different aspects of focus.

 We are members of the Northern California Taekwondo Association (NCTA) and, as such, participate in regional competitions throughout the year.
 Our hope and expectation is that we will have a competition team that not only participates in games but also in martial arts exhibitions.